 How do pilots get paid?

-Pilots at airlines are typically paid a salary based on their level of experience and the type of aircraft they fly.
+Airline pilots are per flight hour, but have a minimum monthly number of guaranteed hours.
+This method of payment is rooted in the 'block time' concept, where pilots are compensated from the moment an airplane departs a gate to its arrival at the next gate.
+The hourly rate is influenced by the type of aircraft they fly and their role (Captain or First Officer).
 They may also receive bonuses for flying certain routes or for meeting performance targets.
 All pilots at major operations receive benefits such as health insurance and retirement plans.
 Additionally, pilots may receive additional pay for working overtime or for being on call.
-The specific pay structure can vary from airline to airline.

 shutterstock_522642100